trixi-framework/tutorial-2021-icosahom/unstructured_tutorial/exercises_unstructured_quad.md

 julia> trixi2vtk("out/solution_000180.h5", output_directory="out")
 ```
 Note this step takes 15-30 seconds as the package `Trixi2Vtk` must be precompiled and executed for the first time
 in your REPL session.
-The above `trixi2vtk` command will convert the solution file at the final time into a `.vtu`
+The above `trixi2vtk` command will convert the solution file at the final time into a `.vtu` file
 which can be readin and visualize with Paraview.
 A required argument for `trixi2vtk` is to point to the `output_directory`
 where the new files will be saved.
 An optional argument that can be set with `trixi2vtk` is to specify the number of
 visualization nodes.
 For instance, if we want to use 12 uniformly spaced nodes for visualization we can execute
 ```julia
 julia> trixi2vtk("out/solution_000180.h5", output_directory="out", nvisnodes=12)
 ```
-By default `trixi2vtk` will use the same number of nodes as specified in the `elixir` file used to
+By default `trixi2vtk` sets `nvisnodes` to be the same as the number of nodes specified in
-run the simulation.
+the `elixir` file used to run the simulation.

 Finally, if you want to convert all the solution files to VTK execute
 ```julia